Terms of Business

-Client care & complaints
+13. Client care & complaints

 If we cannot resolve the matter to your satisfaction, for complaints of poor service you should contact the Legal Ombudsman which will consider your complaint and seek to resolve the issue, whilst for complaints of professional misconduct relating to alleged breach of one or more of the rules set out in the Code of Conduct for individual attorneys and firms of attorneys regulated by IPREG you should address your complaint to the Intellectual Property Regulation Board (IPREG).

-Termination of relationship
+14. Termination of relationship

 You may terminate our relationship at any time by writing to us.
-If there is a good reason, we may terminate the relationship ourselves by giving you reasonable notice.
+If there is a good reason, we may terminate the relationship ourselves by giving you written notice.
 In either case, if the relationship is terminated we will require you to pay our charges and expenses up to and including the date of such termination.